Building Bridges from Existing Beliefs to EFT

 How do you explain EFT in such a way that a newcomer might take that first important step of trying it out?
 Here are some common phrases you can use:

-I used EFT for [your problem] and it was amazing.
+- I used EFT for [their problem] and it was amazing.

 You can also give them copies of the free materials on this site, like the EFT Mini-Manual, or hand them a copy of the print version of The EFT Manual.
 If they're dealing with a specific problem like obesity or trauma, you can give them a copy of our excellent specialized books like EFT for Weight Loss, EFT for PTSD, LINK EFT for Procrastination, or one of the other books in our bookstore.
 If they're scientifically inclined, a book like The Genie in Your Genes is likely to demonstrate for them that EFT is founded on sound scientific principles.

 Keep experimenting with different ways of explaining EFT till you have one that rolls of your tongue effortlessly.
-If you believe strongly in something, your conviction will carry weight with others, and they're more likely to try it.
+If you believe strongly in something, your conviction will carry weight with others and they will be more likely to try it.